MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 Dynamic building envelope systems have properties that can be actively modified to decrease or increase their performance to achieve desired DSM strategies and grid services.
 Currently available dynamic envelope technologies include dynamic glazing and automated attachments.

 Dynamic glazing technologies include electrochromic glazing and thermochromic glazing that change tint (solar heat gain coefficient, SHGC) allowing more or less solar radiation into the building.
 Electrochromic glazing has more than one tint state (SHGC) compared to non-dynamic glazing, that can be changed by applying electric voltage to an electrochromic layer.
 Thermochromic glazing passively responds to temperature to change its SHGC.
+In commercial buildings in the northern hemisphere, electrochromic glazing is estimated to reduce peak demand by 20-30% for east, south, and west thermal zones with an estimated primary energy savings of 10-20% (LBNL, 2004).

 Automated attachments include exterior and interior devices that open or close to allow or block solar radiation into the building.
 Examples include interior devices such as blinds and shades, and exterior devices such as awnings or shutters.

 Photovoltaic glazing generates electricity the same way that traditional photovoltaic modules do, but are semi-transparent or transparent allowing some portion of visible light to pass through.
 Thus, PV glazing acts as part of an electricity generating system and a window system.
+An optimized PV insulating glass unit has shown 10.7% energy savings compared to a traditional low-e IGU in whole-building energy simulations (Wang, 2016).

 Opaque Systems